freerange/site/soups/weeknotes/week-138.snip.markdown

 ### Harmonia, the Chaos Administrator

 One of the fundamental ideas behind our company is that everyone involved should be a *maker*, but that doesn't mean that administrative chores can be ignored.
-We've tried a few different approaches for handling this, but have settled on a simple system that adds a sprinking of entropy into our operation.
+We've tried a few different approaches for handling this, but have settled on a simple system that adds a sprinkling of entropy into our operation.

 It started as a simple script called chaos.rb, but we're pushing more and more into it as we find tasks that fit.
 For the curious, [it's called harmonia][harmonia].